 Paraffin blends

-As cracking is predominantly a plant wax issue, you could choose to blend your plant wax with paraffin wax or switch to paraffin wax altogether.
+As cracking is predominantly a plant wax issue, you could choose to blend your plant wax with paraffin wax or switch to paraffin wax only.

 How to fix cracking